zsun9/mmbforecastdoc/docs/index.md

 - `2008:III-2009:II` for the Great Recession of 2008-2009
 - `2020:I-2020:IV` for the COVID-19 recession of 2020

-We adopt a rolling window strategy to ﬁx the number of quarters in each sample to 100.
+We adopt a rolling window strategy to fix the number of quarters in each sample to 100.

-To make sure that the the information set used for estimation are perfectly aligned with the information available to professional forecasters who take the SPF, we retreive the data available at **the submission deadline for the SPF** in each quarter.
-It influences the current-quarter data that are inclunded in the third scenario most.
+To make sure that the the information set used for estimation are perfectly aligned with the information available to professional forecasters who take the SPF, we retrieve the data available at **the submission deadline for the SPF** in each quarter.
+It influences the current-quarter data that are included in the third scenario most.

 !!! example
     The SPF's submission deadline for 2008:III was August 7th, 2008.
 Thus, the real time data constructed for this quarter contains all the information released up till Aug 7th.
 It contains the real GDP growth in 2008:II, as it is published on July 31st.
 This observation is available in all the scenarios.
 It contains the effective federal funds rate in 2008:III, as it is updated on a daily frequency.
 We use its mean from Jul 1st - Aug 7th as its value in 2008:III.
 Note however that this observation is only available in the third and fourth scenarios.